Pearlicious24/Macalalad_Roldan_CS-211/README.md

 Tenant-Landlord relations: The system maintains profiles of tenants and makes updates easy, thus holding accountable and building trust.
 Affordable Housing Management: This application targets small-scale landlords, who provide affordable housing most often, ensuring that they are efficient in their operation to serve more tenants.
+# Running Instructions for the Program

+Requirements:

+Java Development Kit (JDK): Install JDK 8 or later on your computer.
+A text editor or IDE such as IntelliJ IDEA, Eclipse, or VS Code to compile and run the Java program.

+Steps:

+Save the given code in a file named rents.java.

+Open terminal/command prompt.

+Go to the directory where the file is saved.

+Compile the program with the following command: javac rents.java

+Run the program with the following command: java rents

+Follow the menu shown in the screen to interact with the application.

+Using Menu

+Select an option using key number (for instance 1 to add room)

+Enter the necessary information by prompting (for example room number, tenant name etc,)

+Exit the program using number 7

+Here are some examples of work-flows

+Add room with option 1 with appropriate details

+List rooms under option 2

+Book a room with option 3 and enter details.

+View tenant details for a specific room using option 5.